-Our instructors are subject matter experts, with extensive training experience gained in official civilian organizations and with the armed forces, including advanced rope access, mountaineering, alpine search and rescue, firefighting, first aid and trauma medicine (TCCC), in addition to commercial skills and trades.
+Our instructors are subject matter experts, with extensive teaching experience that often includes official civilian organizations and the armed forces, in specialisms including advanced rope access, mountaineering, alpine search and rescue, firefighting, first aid and trauma medicine (TCCC), in addition to commercial skills and trades.

 Our training programs cover three main functional areas, with the ability to offer both standard and customized packages within these areas:

 Our modern 50-acre training center includes both indoor and outdoor structures, designed to provide effective training in a dynamic and enriching environment., and as well as more advanced training we also offer Work-at-Heights training courses in accordance with Ontario's provincial regulations.

 Rope Access is a rapidly growing industry.
 For individual trainees, a rope access qualification offers a potential entry-point to a wide variety of industries.
 For those with preexisting professional trades, a Rope Access certification offers the possibility of enhancing their range of capabilities and employability.

 A career in Rope Access is as unique as it is versatile.
 From skyscrapers to wind turbines, nuclear facilities to ancient cathedrals; work as a Rope Access Technician provides interesting and challenging opportunities.

 SPRAT provides three levels of certification: